Sanchita Tiwari: Future depends on how we shape it today!

 Tips & Tricks to score A+ in studies

-As Sanchita says, “we can excel in any exam if we put our 100% effort.
+As Sanchita says, “We can excel in any exam if we put our 100% effort.
 In order to do so, we must study every day to keep ourselves updated.
 Concentration is one of the key factors in this path, failing which; we tend to forget things very quickly.
 According to me, the best way to concentrate is to write what we read.
 I have grown the habit of making notes by myself while studying.
 This also helps me with speed during exams.”

 Unable to attend classes every day, BYJU’S – The Learning App works as her virtual class, where she makes ample use of the video lectures and their study plans.
 “I love the way maths concepts are explained with simple examples and innovative visual effects.
-I could get a good score in my 9th exam due to all those extra exercises that I practiced with the app.
+I could get a good score in my exam due to all those extra exercises that I practiced with the app.
 Since I am going to write my 10th boards exam next year, my mentor takes extra care of me by calling me frequently to help me with my doubts and queries thus helping me gain confidence over my weak subjects.”

 About the Topper:

-Sanchita Tiwari is a young national level archer from Ghaziabad and a passionate Kathak dancer who believes in setting short targets and achieving them in order to hear her goal.
-She is satisfied with the fact that her life is turning the folds where she is learning something new at every phrase.
+Sanchita Tiwari is a young national level archer from Ghaziabad and a passionate Kathak dancer who believes in setting short targets and achieving them in order to reach her goal.
 “Since I am writing my board exams soon, I have increased my number of study hours.
-Once I started learning from the BYJU’S app, Maths as a subject became super easy for me.
-With lots of exercise sheets and simplified explanations, Maths is my favourite subject now.
-While my school teachers help me stays updated with the current discussions and topics, my mentors from BYJU’S guides me with my studies and subject related doubts.” (she smile broadly)
+Once I started learning from BYJU’S – The Learning App, maths as a subject became super easy for me.
+With lots of exercise sheets and simplified explanations, maths is my favorite subject now.
+While my school teachers help me stay updated with the current discussions and topics, my mentors from BYJU’S guide me with my studies and subject-related doubts.” (she smiles broadly)